simplito/privmx-formee-web/README.md

 ## Running the App

-In a new terminal, go to project root folder.
+In a new terminal, go to the project root folder.

 ```sh
 npm install
 npm run dev
 ```

-Durning the first run, Formee server will create the first invitation token.
+During the first run, the Formee server will create the first invitation token.
 It's important to **copy and save it somewhere**, it will be used for login.
 Go to <http://localhost:3000/sign-up> and create the first Staff user.

 #### IMPORTANT